Punch cards feel cheap. They aren’t. Here’s what physical loyalty actually costs you in lost data, wasted prints, and invisible customers.

 You don’t need to throw away your punch cards overnight.
 Here’s a 3-step transition:

-Create your prize wheel with the rewards you already offer (free coffee, 10% off, free dessert).
+1. Set up your digital wheel.
+Create your prize wheel with the rewards you already offer.
 Upload your logo and colors.
 This takes about 15 minutes.

+2. Replace the card stack with a QR tent.
 Print a single QR code table tent for each table and one for the counter.
 Remove the punch card holder.
-Staff no longer need to stamp anything — the system handles it.

 Restaurants that run both systems in parallel for 30 days see a smoother transition and zero customer complaints.